aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/managing-ranges/named-ranges/delete-named-ranges/_index.md

 6. Click on the "Close" button to close the Name Manager dialog box.
 7. Save the workbook to retain the changes.

-## **Deletes Named Range using Aspose.Cells for .Net**
+## **Deletes Named Range using Aspose.Cells for Python via .NET**
-With Aspose.Cells for .Net, you can remove named ranges or defined names by [text](https://reference.aspose.com/cells/python-net/aspose.cells/namecollection/remove_a_name/#str) in the list.
+With Aspose.Cells for Python via .NET, you can remove named ranges or defined names by [text](https://reference.aspose.com/cells/python-net/aspose.cells/namecollection/remove_a_name/#str) in the list.

 ```python
 from aspose.cells import Workbook